 These are glasses that are fitted with filters in their lenses that block or absorb blue light to reduce the amount of blue light that reaches your eyes.

 So even if you spend the whole day working, anti-blue light glasses for computers will lessen your exposure to blue light significantly.
 As night approaches, putting on these glasses means you don’t have to worry about staying awake at night.
 Blue light blocking glasses also aim to reduce the eye strain when spending so many hours staring at a screen.

 So now you’re probably wondering, how do blue light glasses work?
 While blue light glasses come in many different forms, they work similarly to filter out blue light.
 There are two main methods used to reduce blue light in the lenses.

-- Using tinted lenses – You’ve probably seen them with different colored lenses ranging from yellow to red.
-These were actually the main type of blue light glasses around when they were first introduced.
-The tint of the lenses ensured that more light that matched the color of the tint reached your eyes while filtering out virtually all the blue light.
+Using tinted lenses – You’ve probably seen them with different coloured lenses ranging from yellow to red.
+These were the main type of blue light glasses around when they were first introduced.
+The tint of the lenses ensured that more light that matched the colour of the tint reached your eyes while filtering out virtually all the blue light.
 Nevertheless, despite their effectiveness being under no doubt, they have certain disadvantages.
-The colored lenses distort your vision and reduce your visual acuity especially the deeper colored amber and red lenses.
+The coloured lenses distort your vision and reduce your visual acuity especially the deeper coloured amber and red lenses.
 In addition, visibility under low-light conditions is practically non-existent.

 Do blue light glasses really work?

 Despite their popularity, a lot of scepticism still revolves around their true efficacy.
 The fact is they do reduce the amount of blue light that reaches your eyes.
 A study in the Journal of Adolescent Health proved this adequately when a group of young boys wore orange glasses while looking at their phones a few hours before bed.
 As a result, they felt more sleepy than when they wore clear glasses showing that blue light had a diminished effect on their sleep.
 An equivalent study on 20 adults showed similar results.